RGB-Schemes/oculus-start-bot/README.md

 1. Deploying the actual infrastructure
 2. Configuring the Discord server to use the infrastructure.

+Prior to deployment, you'll want to update `src/app.ts` to use a different domain name that you have setup in Route 53 to have the endpoint accessible by.
+You can also remove this field to allow for it to go unused, in which case you will need to manually note the endpoint URls that are generated.
 To deploy the infrastructure, you will want to do the following:

 1. Run `npm run build`  - Compiles the TypeScript into JavaScript
 2. Run `npm run synth`  - Synthesizes the CDK templates into CloudFormation templates.